A Chinese Ghost Story: The Tsui Hark Animation: Story

 Shine then suggests that she be reborn to stay with Ning together as they go through the Heavenly gates.
-Ning agrees that he'll reborn to be with her, but in the midst, White Cloud and Ten Miles appear to purify the spirits themselves.
-Red Beard goes on a duel with them, while Ning and Shine alter the train's course to take them safely to the gates.
-In the scuffle that follows, Ning is thrown into the gates that are sealing.
-The path they took in fact made them too late.
+Ning agrees that he'll reborn to be with her, but White Cloud and Ten Miles appear to purify the spirits.
+Red Beard goes to duel with them, while Ning and Shine alter the train's course to take them safely to the gates.
+In the scuffle that follows, Ning is thrown into the gates as they are sealing shut, the path they took having delayed them too long.
 Ning struggles to keep the gates open as the train passes through him.
-Shine takes him and fly into the portal of rebirth, but they have to encounter the hammers of mismemory that will wipe out all spirits' memories before they are reborn.
+Shine catches him and flies into the portal of rebirth, but they then have to get past the hammers of mismemory that will wipe out all spirits' memories before they are reborn.

 White Cloud, Ten Miles and Red Beard fall into the portal, where they are reborn into babies.
-Ning and Shine are separated, where Shine tells Ning the location to look for her when she is reborn.
-Ning awakens in a village where he sees the two baby monks and a baby Red Beard, and meets his lover Siu Lan who carries a newborn child which he thought was Shine.
-He takes the child to the meeting place, but realises the baby is a boy and Siu Lan Fu arrives, teaching Ning a lesson.
-Ning thought he had lost Shine forever, but when he sees his umbrella acting weird, he casts it in a river's water and he dives in, just like before.
-Shine appears and the two of them reunite.
-An ecstatic Ning swims madly down the river as his dog Solid Gold smiles before the camera as the film ends, with the scene turned to a Chinese painting as the credits roll.
+Ning and Shine are separated, but Shine manages to tell Ning the location to look for her when she is reborn.
+Ning awakens in a village where he sees the two baby monks and a baby Red Beard, and meets his former lover Siu Lan, who carries a newborn child which Ning thinks is Shine.
+He takes the child to the meeting place, but realises the baby is a boy and Siu Lan arrives, attacking Ning and taking her baby back.
+Ning thinks he has lost Shine forever, but when he sees his umbrella acting strangely, he casts it in the water of a nearby river and dives in.
+Shine appears, an ecstatic Ning swims madly down the river, and the two of them reunite as Solid Gold smiles before the film ends, with the scene turned to a Chinese painting as the credits roll.